JohMast/GEDI_Yucatan/Data/Analysis_Data/Analysis_Data_Readme.txt

 	06.01.2020
 Description:
 	Data for the study: Space Lidar for Archaeology?
 Reanalyzing GEDI Data for Detection of Ancient Maya Buildings.
 	Quality and biophyiscal information for 67 pairs of footprints.
-Pairs consist of one footprint which is intersecting a structure and a similar neighbor which 	is not intersecting a structure.
+Pairs consist of one footprint which is intersecting a building and a similar neighbor which is not intersecting a building.
 Project Contributors:
 	Žiga Kokalj, Research Centre of the Slovenian Academy of Sciences and Arts Johannes Mast, University of Würzburg